giantswarm/docs/src/content/vintage/getting-started/observability/logging/architecture/index.md

 Kubernetes clusters produce a vast amount of machine and container logs.

-The loggings agents that we have deployed on both management and workload clusters currently send the following logs to Loki:
+The logging agents that we have deployed on management and workload clusters currently send the following logs to Loki:

 - `Kubernetes container logs` in the `kube-system` and `giantswarm` namespaces.
 - `Kubernetes events` happenning in the `kube-system` and `giantswarm` namespaces.